Hayley Kiyoko: 2007–2014: Career beginnings, The Stunners and television films

 In 2007, Kiyoko was approached by former pop-star Vitamin C to join an all-girl singing and dancing group.
 She joined Allie Gonino, Tinashe, Kelsey Sanders (later replaced by Lauren Hudson), and Marisol Esparza to form the Stunners.
 Six months after forming, the group signed with Columbia Records and released a single titled "Bubblegum" to iTunes along with the official video for the single.
 They also contributed a cover of the song "Let's Hear It for the Boy" to the iCarly soundtrack.
 In 2009, the group left Columbia Records, signed a production deal with Lions gate Entertainment, and shot a music video for their promo single "We Got It", which was released on February 22, 2010.
 In 2007, Kiyoko starred in her first television role in Unfabulous, being credited as Hayley Alcroft.
-After graduating high school in 2009, Kiyoko booked her first big movie, starring as Velma Dinkley in Scooby-Doo!
+After graduating high school in 2009, Kiyoko booked her first big film, starring as Velma Dinkley in Scooby-Doo!
 The Mystery Begins, a role she almost did not audition for due to her image.
 In a 2017 interview, she stated she struggles to find acting roles as a biracial woman.
-The TV movie premiered on September 13, 2009, and was a huge success.
+The film premiered on September 13, 2009, and was a huge success.
 It brought in 6.1 million viewers, making it the most-watched program in Cartoon Network's history.
-She reprised the role in the movie's sequel, Scooby-Doo!
+She reprised the role in the film's sequel, Scooby-Doo!
 Curse of the Lake Monster, which premiered on October 16, 2010.
 The sequel drew 3.4 million viewers.
 In 2010, Kiyoko also guest starred in four episodes of Disney's Wizards of Waverly Place in the role of Stevie Nichols, an evil wizard.